ENROLL NOW in 'Script School'!

-If your goal in 2025 is to write a new feature film screenplay or to re-write an old script that missed the mark, the Tennessee Screenwriting Association is here to help with the 'Script School' program!
+If your goal in 2026 is to write a new feature film screenplay, the Tennessee Screenwriting Association is here to help you with our 'Script School' program!

 How It Works